Mtepihasti5/myvps/README.md

 - Whatsapp +385919404880

 ## License
-MIT — feel free to use and adapt; please retain attribution and put me in credits when using.
+MIT — feel free to use and adapt; please retain attribution and plz put me in credits when using if yo ass is re-distubuting.
+NO RE-DISTRIBUTING UNLESS I AM IN CREDITS, AND YOU ASK FOR PERMISSION